Engineering Rank/Select Data Structures for Large-Alphabet Strings

-\item We show that our approach can be efficiently implemented on a distributed-memory system. \end{enumerate}
+\item We show that our alphabet-partitioning scheme can be efficiently implemented on a distributed-memory system. \end{enumerate}

 An overall conclusion from our study is that our implementation of alphabet partitioning is not only effective (and efficient) to support the fundamental $\rank$ and $\select$ operations, but also to support several operations that are key for implementing modern information retrieval systems \cite{BCC2010,CB15}, one of the main applications that manipulate large-alphabet strings.
 The source code produced in this paper can be accessed at \url{https://github.com/Yhatoh/ASAP_paper/}.